Get Better Quotes 35+

 VT Workers' Comp Specialists

-Rates on Workers' Comp are much more expensive than the national average and they are on the rise.
-Rates in Vermont are 25 percent higher than the rest of the country.
-Because VT rates are so high, it's important for businesses to take advantage of all the cost-saving programs and credits available to their business.
+Vermont Workers' Comp rates are much more expensive than the national average, but they have shown signs of decline over the past year or two.
+The avergae rates in Vermont are about 56 percent higher than the rest of the country.
+Because VT rates are so high, it's important for businesses to take advantage of all the cost-saving programs and policy credits available to their business.

 VT Class Codes